 You may sometimes solder in the wrong places.
 Faulty soldering is absolutely not acceptable.
 That’s because soldering means creating a current path of certain resistance.
 If it’s done in the wrong place, the entire circuit design along with the device can be damaged.

 Fortunately, there is a way to desolder.
-Which means you can undo your faulty solder.
-Solder wick and desoldering pump are some of the basic tools that we use to desolder.
+This means you can undo your faulty solder.
+A solder wick and a desoldering pump are the basic tools that we use to desolder.

 Problems caused by the conductivity of solder